Steve Stockman

-Stephen Ernest Stockman (born November 14, 1956) is an American politician who is a member of the Republican Party and a convicted felon.
+Stephen Ernest Stockman (born November 14, 1956) is an American politician and convicted criminal.
 He served as the U.S. representative for Texas's 9th congressional district from 1995 to 1997 and for Texas's 36th congressional district from 2013 to 2015.
 Stockman ran in the Republican primary for the United States Senate in the 2014 election but lost to incumbent Senator John Cornyn.

 In 2018, Stockman was convicted on 23 felony counts related to money laundering and misuse of campaign contributions.
 He was sentenced to serve ten years in prison, and was ordered to pay $1 million in restitution.

 On December 22, 2020, President Donald Trump commuted Stockman's prison term.

 Early life, education, and business career

 Stockman was born in Bloomfield Hills, Michigan, outside Detroit.
 His parents were evangelistic Christian teachers.
 He graduated from Dondero High School in Royal Oak, Michigan.
 From 1985 to 1986, he attended San Jacinto College but dropped out because he suffered from what he called "partying syndrome".
 In 1977 as Stockman was reporting to jail for traffic tickets, the jailers found valium in his possession after his girlfriend allegedly hid some in his underwear.
 He was charged with felony possession of a controlled substance, but the charge was later dropped.
 He later became a born-again Christian.
 In 1990, he earned a bachelor's degree in accounting from the University of Houston–Clear Lake.
 He worked as a computer salesman in Friendswood, Texas.